ElektraInitiative/libelektra/doc/decisions/decision_process.md

 - The template makes sure important points are not forgotten.
 - Every decision is by design in its own file with its own git history.
 - PRs allow to better support the constraint that everything must be within Elektra's repository (also rejected PRs).
+- "Decision", "Rationale" and "Implications" are filled out later to keep the discussion unbiased
 - PRs allow to suggest changes and review individual sentences of the decision.
 - Several "Related Decisions" are very important even if everyone agrees on one solution.
   They allow reviewers and future readers of the decision to understand which options were considered and why they were rejected.